Senior Software Engineer

 - Ship.
 Early and often.
 You'll iterate and ship frequently.
 You'll have a real impact on the end-user experience and you'll love working on a team that builds stunning UIs and prioritizes delivering real user value as often as possible.

-- You'll be interacting with our customers on a regular basis, handling inbound support and feature requests (every developer helps with support).
+- You'll be interacting with our customers on a regular basis, handling inbound support and feature requests (every developer helps with developer requests).

 - Experience building and shipping production code in a team setting with a passion for writing tested, performant, and high-quality code.